shopware/shopware/src/Docs/_new/2-internals/4-plugins/010-shopware-migration-assistant/090-media-processing.md

             $data = null;
         }

-        // The MediaWriter will write this Shopware platform media object return new ConvertStruct($converted, $data);
+        // The MediaWriter will write this Shopware 6 media object return new ConvertStruct($converted, $data);
     }